raulwwq0/pinia-spanish-docs/core-concepts/state.md

     return {
       // para las listas inicialmente vacías
       userList: [] as UserInfo[],
-      // para datos que no está cargados aún
+      // para datos que no están cargados aún
       user: null as UserInfo | null,
     }
   },